Particular/docs.particular.net/persistence/mongodb/index.md

 snippet: MongoDBSharedTransactionDI

-WARN: In order to participate in the shared transaction the MongoDB session must be passed into collection API calls as demonstrated above.
+WARN: In order to participate in the shared transaction, the MongoDB session must be passed into collection API calls as demonstrated above.

 NOTE: The `IMongoSynchronizedStorageSession` lifetime is scoped to the message processing pipeline.
-Do not resolve the shared session into dependencies with _Singleton_ lifetime.
+Do not resolve the shared session into dependencies with a _Singleton_ lifetime.

 #### Testing

 The `TestableMongoSynchronizedStorageSession` class in the `NServiceBus.Testing` namespace has been provided to facilitate [testing a handler](/nservicebus/testing/) that utilizes the shared transaction feature.

 ## Outbox cleanup

 When the outbox is enabled, the deduplication data is kept for seven days by default.
 To customize this time frame, use the following API: